500+ Words Essay on Indian Farmer

 Farmers are the soul of the nation.
 Agriculture is the only means of living for almost two-thirds of the employed class in India.
 Farmers produce crops, pulses and vegetables which are needed by everyone.
 They work extremely hard so we can have food on our table every day.
 So, whenever we have a meal or eat food, we should thank the farmer.

-Farmers of India are the largest producer of pulses, rice, wheat, spices and spice products.
-They are also involved in other small businesses such as dairy, meat, poultry, fisheries, food grains etc. According to the Economic Survey 2020-2021, the share of agriculture in gross domestic product (GDP) has reached almost 20 per cent.
-India has also emerged as the second largest producer of fruits and vegetables in the world.
+Farmers in India are the largest producer of pulses, rice, wheat, spices and spice products.
+They are also involved in other small businesses such as dairy, meat, poultry, fisheries, food grains etc. According to the Economic Survey 2020-2021, the share of agriculture in the gross domestic product (GDP) has reached almost 20 per cent.
+India has also emerged as the second-largest producer of fruits and vegetables in the world.

 Issues and Challenges of Indian Farmers and their Current Situation

-We hear a lot of news related to farmers’ deaths which break our hearts.
-Farmers commit suicides due to the problem of drought and crop failure.
-They face various issues and challenges related to agriculture.
+Farmers face various issues and challenges related to agriculture.
 Some of them are poorly maintained irrigation systems and a lack of good extension services.
 Farmers’ access to markets is hampered by poor roads, rudimentary market infrastructure, and excessive regulation.
 India has inadequate infrastructure and services for farmers because of low investment.
 Most farmers hold small areas of land due to which they are restricted to use traditional methods of farming and limit productivity.
 Whereas farmers with large pieces of land implement modern agricultural techniques and boost productivity.

-If small farmers want to increase their production, they have to use good quality seeds, proper irrigation systems, advanced tools and techniques of farming, pesticides, fertilizers etc. For all this, they need money, due to which they have no choice but to take debt or loan from banks.
-They have an immense pressure of producing crops so as to yield profit.
+If small farmers want to increase their production, they have to use good quality seeds, proper irrigation systems, advanced tools and techniques of farming, pesticides, fertilizers etc. For all this, they need money, due to which they have no choice but to take debt or loans from banks.
+They have immense pressure to produce crops so as to yield profit.
 In case their crop fails, all their effort goes in vain.
 In fact, then they are not able to produce enough to even fill the stomachs of their families.
-In such a situation, they are unable to pay back the loan and this often leads to many of them commiting suicide.

 Change is happening in rural India but it still has a long way to go.
 Farmers have benefited from improved farming techniques but the growth is not equitable.
 The effort should be to stop the migration of farmers to urban areas.
 To make agriculture successful and profitable, it is vital that proper thrust be given to the improvement of the condition of marginal and small farmers.